strangers envelope me

 My Life and Work

-Those are some of the things I tried while mulling what to do in life after deciding not to pursue a military career.
-Later adventures in challenging "the way things are" included founding the Essex County (NJ) Office on Peace, which produced a booklet on how citizens could help prevent nuclear war, and participating in citizen exchanges of Americans and Russians that helped end the nuclear-war-threatening Cold War.
+Later adventures in challenging "the way things are" included founding the Essex County (NJ) Office on Peace, a county government-sponsored enterprise that produced a booklet on how citizens could help prevent nuclear war and helped organize citizen exchanges of Americans and Russians that played a crucial role in ending the nuclear-war-threatening Cold War.

 Shortly after the Vietnam War ended, looking for a day job to support a poetry writing habit, I drifted into covering municipal council, school board, planning and zoning meetings for a daily newspaper.
 Amid the droning boredom, a dramatic interaction of citizens and officials would quite often erupt in face-to-face debate, which in turn would sometimes transform into a mutually respectful discussion of serious issues.